 A bit further back in The Times on page 8 was a statement about the US views on the sinking.
 This was of great interest as there had been a large number of US citizens who were passengers on the sunken vessel and a hoped-for early US participation in the war.
 Clarification is given that Athenia was not armed - another point to be seen with respect to the wording of international treaties.
 However the tone of the US correspondent was indicating that the US was determined to remain neutral despite this event.

 On page 9, The Times is hinting at the sinking of Athenia being signs that Germany was going to act along the lines of the "unrestricted submarine warfare" that it had declared in the latter half of WW1.

 Also on page 9 The Times makes what, with hindsight, was a hopelessly over-optimistic statement that Britain will be using its naval strength to ensure the use of the sea to us whilst denying it to the enemy.

 Another article on page 9 of The Times makes capital of Hitler having broken his word - with regards to attacking passenger ships and in many other ways as well.
 And of course by and large this was true.

-The Scunthorpe Evening Telegraph gave a little more information about the wrecked lifeboat.
+The Scunthorpe Evening Telegraph gave a little more information about the dreadful circumstances of the wrecked lifeboat.

 The Newcastle Evening Chronicle included further harrowing descriptions of the scenes after Athenia was torpedoed.

-The Aberdeen Press and Journal reports on a young girl travelling alone on Athenia.
+The Aberdeen Press and Journal reported on a young girl travelling alone on Athenia.
 She does not appear on the list of casualties so presumably survived.